 Guess everybody got on board!

-room.
-Note row of telephone booths
+is streetcar waiting room.
+Note row of

 Effective October 30, 1966 Sunnyside was eliminated as a stop for CPR and CNR passenger trains, except for the Hamilton-Toronto commuter trains, which ended with the beginning of GO Transit trains in May 1967.
 It was demolished shortly thereafter.